Listen to the full podcast episode to hear how to tell your boss you’re overextended:

 - How to position the conversation so that you’re heard and get what you need

-- What to expect your boss’ reaction to be when you have this conversation
+- What to expect your boss’ reaction when you have this conversation

 - Why the Hero Complex thinking is not serving you or the people around you